 Costa Rica may truly have it all: a year-round tropical climate, quiet rural areas, hillside villages, modern cities, Caribbean beaches, Pacific coastline, rain forests, lush valleys, and mountains.

-According to the U.S. Department of State, more than 20,000 U.S. expatriates live in Costa Rica, many of them as retirees.
+According to the U.S. Department of State, as many as 70,000 U.S. expatriates live in Costa Rica, many of them as retirees.
 That’s because Costa Rica has one of the highest standards of living in Central America.
 With an economy catering to a growing middle class as well as tourists from around the world, you’ll have no trouble finding theaters, galleries, and fine dining in virtually any cuisine.
-Plus, there is excellent healthcare, high-speed internet (even in seemingly remote areas), reliable electrical service, clean water you can drink from the tap, and good cellphone coverage (including 3G and even 4G in some areas).
+Plus, there is excellent healthcare, high-speed internet (even in seemingly remote areas), reliable electrical service, clean water you can drink from the tap, and good cellphone coverage (including 4G and even 5G in some areas).
 In addition to its natural beauty, culture, welcoming attitude of the locals, and convenience, Costa Rica attracts many expats with its lower cost of living and slower pace of life.

 Other expats choose to live near the water…the Guanacaste province, the region on the northwest Pacific coast, also known as the Gold Coast, is one of the most popular.
 There are expat enclaves here; luxurious communities, such as Flamingo and Tamarindo, as well as simple beachside villages where expats mingle with friendly locals.

 The Southern Pacific Coast, also known as the Southern Zone, is an up-and-coming area near the border with Panama.
 Here you won’t find large-scale development.
 Visitors tend to be into eco-tourism—it’s an area of vast rain forests full of wildlife and deserted beaches with migrating whales just offshore.
 Many expats live in homes on jungle-covered hillsides with panoramic views of the coast.
 It’s a small but active expat community…and surprisingly there are a good selection of gourmet restaurants here—some say the best in the country.

 About three hours northwest of San José is Lake Arenal.
 This 33-square-mile lake is pristine, undeveloped.
 Verdant green hills rise gently from the shore, dotted with villages and homes.
-In North America a lake like this would be packed with marinas and other noisy lakeside development.
+In North America, a lake like this would be packed with marinas and other noisy lakeside development.
 But here that’s not the case, although there are several restaurants, cafes, and art galleries lining the narrow and winding road that hugs the lakeshore and offer great views of the water.
 Expats tend to gravitate to Nuevo Arenal, a growing lakeside community away from the tourists.

 If you plan to live in Costa Rica, you should consider applying for residence.
 There are several categories available.
-The most popular for retirees is pensionado.
-Those seeking a pensionado visa needs to prove a minimum income of $1,000 per month from a qualified pension or retirement account or from Social Security.
+The most popular for retirees is Pensionado.
+Those seeking a Pensionado visa needs to prove a minimum income of $1,000 per month from a qualified pension or retirement account or from Social Security.
 IRAs do not qualify, but certain annuities might.

-In both cases, one spouse applies and meets the requirements and the other is covered as a dependent.
+In all cases, one spouse applies and meets the requirements and the other is covered as a dependent.

 If you’re considering seeking residence in Costa Rica the process is relatively straightforward.
 But getting the help of an in-country attorney will help things go smoothly, especially if you don’t speak Spanish.

 How much it will cost you, of course, depends on your lifestyle.
 But many expats report living comfortably on budgets of between $2,000 and $3,000 per month.
 Spend more, and you will have a lifestyle that would never be possible back in the United States.
-Rents range from $300 to $600 per month for a small home or condo to $1,200 to $2,000 per month for a large house with a large yard, depending on location.
-Rural areas are cheaper, and ocean and urban properties are more.
+Rents range from $500 to $1,200 per month for a small home or condo to $1,200 to $3,000 per month for a large house with a large yard, depending on location.
+Rural areas are cheaper, and ocean and urban properties are more expensive.